Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

-Congradulations you've just completed building your frist Agent.
+Congratulations you've just completed building your first Agent.
 The **Network Status Agent** is ready.
 It will now route natural-language queries to the `get_data` tool to return live network status.

 ---